smruthi49/Weight-Optimization-using-Evolutionary-Algorithms/README.md

 | 10                | 30          | 40          | 10             | 0.80           | 0.4           | 0.7435         | 0.7448        |
 | 10                | 20          | 30          | 10             | 0.85           | 0.3           | 0.8398         | 0.8490        |

+## Inference
+ Particle Swarm optimisation gave the best results in comparison with the other three evolutionary algorithms